 Between the undeniable popularity of the Margarita and the emergence of celebrity-backed brands, tequila is trending.
 And while there are countless ways to enjoy the spirit — both on its own and in cocktails — we’re taking it back to basics with the classic tequila recipes we can’t get enough of.

-Looking to embrace agave this spring?
+Looking to embrace agave?
 Read on for the eight essential tequila cocktail recipes that showcase the simple elegance of the Mexican spirit.

 Forever the hero of summertime, the Margarita is the world’s most beloved tequila cocktail.
 And for good reason.
 The beauty of this three-ingredient beverage is in its simplicity.
 Just combine blanco tequila with lime juice and the orange liqueur of your choice, shake with ice, and strain into a glass with ice.
 Garnish with a lime, and be instantly transported to a tropical paradise.

 After the Marg, the Paloma is the second most ordered tequila drink at cocktail bars around the world.
 The simple drink requires only four ingredients and can be built directly in the glass, making for easy cleanup.
 To build, add reposado or blanco tequila to your glass, and top with lime juice, salt, and grapefruit soda.
 This sessionable cocktail is sure to become an instant favorite.

 Originally a riff on the classic Margarita, the Tommy’s Margarita has become an essential cocktail in its own right — finding its way onto the list of the 50 most popular beverages in the world.
 Invented in San Francisco by a bartender named Julio Bermejo at Tommy’s Mexican Restaurant, the Margarita variation simply swaps out orange liqueur for agave nectar.